 Dartmouth is in an ideal geographical spot, perfectly located to access the rest of South Devon.
 There is an array of fantastic family-friendly attractions on Dartmouth’s doorstep – theme parks, animal farms, pristine beaches, National Trust houses and watersport activities just a stone’s throw away.

-Dartmouth has a vibrant events scene, giving it an all year-round appeal as a holiday destination.
-With crowds flocking year after year to enjoy the numerous music and food festivals, various cultural events and the famous Dartmouth Regatta, there is an increased likelihood of receiving a significant return on your investment.
+Dartmouth has a vibrant events scene, giving it all-year-round appeal as a holiday destination.
+Crowds flock year after year to enjoy the numerous music and food festivals, art and culture events and seasonal celebrations!
+For those looking to let their holiday home, properties in Dartmouth enjoy a longer letting season, thus increasing the likelihood of you receiving a significant return on your investment.

 We understand that canine companions are an important member of the family.
 Dog-friendly properties are amongst the most popular choices with Coast & Country Cottages.
 Having pet-friendly accommodation broadens the scope of guests who will book your property.

 Offering a vast array of pubs, restaurants and cafés, foodies flock to the area at all times of the year to experience the cuisine.
 Whether your prefer dining out on the holiday favourite of fish and chips, or finer cuisine in the form of Michelin star fare, there is something to suit everyone’s taste.

 From one-bed bolt holes tucked away in the heart of the town, to large family homes with space to roam, Dartmouth has a property for every requisite and budget.

 Properties located centrally and within a short distance of the river are always considered prime real estate, whether buying or letting.
 Generally, you will find smaller properties in the middle of town which prove to be an attractive enticement for couples, foodies, culture vultures or outdoor enthusiasts.
 If you are thinking of buying a holiday home in central Dartmouth, here are a few factors you should consider.